ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/microbial_representation.md

 In the case of nitrogen, this inorganic uptake is split between ammonium and nitrate based on the ratio of their maximum uptake rates.
-It's important to note that while the maximum rate of organic nutrient uptake is determined by the product of maximum rate of {term}`LMWC` uptake and the stoichiometry of the LMWC pool the actual uptake rate can be higher than the product of the **actual** rate of LMWC uptake and the pool stoichiometry.
+It's important to note that while the maximum rate of organic nutrient uptake is determined by the product of maximum rate of {term}`LMWC` uptake and the stoichiometry of the LMWC pool, the actual uptake rate can be higher than the product of the **actual** rate of LMWC uptake and the pool stoichiometry.
 This represents LMWC being taken up, nutrients being extracted, and then surplus carbon being exuded.